spacetelescope/webbpsf/docs/intro.rst

 Conceptually, this simulation code has two layers of abstraction:
  * A base package for wavefront propagation through generic optical systems (provided by :py:mod:`POPPY <poppy>`)
- * Models of the JWST and WFIRST instruments implemented on top of that base system (provided by :py:mod:`WebbPSF <webbpsf>`)
+ * Models of the JWST and Roman instruments implemented on top of that base system (provided by :py:mod:`WebbPSF <webbpsf>`)

 (There has formerly been a basic GUI front end, but that GUI is now deprecated and no longer recommended for use.)